Your resume is your golden ticket to job interviews.

 Customize Your Resume for Each Job (Yes, Every Time)

-Sending the same resume to every job might feel efficient, but it’s not effective.
+Sending the same resume to every job might feel efficient, but it’s not effective at all.
 Hiring managers can spot a generic application right away, and it often sends the wrong message.
-It tells them that you didn’t really take time for this role.
+It tells them that you didn’t take the time for this role.

-Instead, speak directly to the job at hand.
+Rather than doing this, speak directly to the job at hand.
 A little personalization goes a long way.
-Start by looking closely at the job description and identifying what matters most to the employer.
+Start customizing your resume by looking closely at the job description and identifying what matters most to the employer.

 Here’s how you can tailor your resume without rewriting everything from scratch: